siddheshbarhate31/Bank-management-system/README.md

     Python 3.8.5
 ##Virtual Environment:

 * ### Install virtual environment:
+  * If you have  added any additional package in project then you can create new requirements file
   * For venv we need to install the command in required directory we want:

         $ pip install virtualenv